-As a seventh-generation Tennessean, Bill Lee’s roots run deep in this state.
-Bill was born in Franklin where he still resides today with his wife Maria on his family’s farm.
-He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and two grandchildren.
+As a seventh-generation Tennessean, Bill’s roots run deep in this state.
+He was raised in Franklin where he still resides today with his wife Maria on his family’s farm.
+He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and five grandchildren.

-Bill is a man of faith and he and Maria are active in Grace Chapel Church and in numerous faith-based ministries, which have taken him all over the world to serve people in need, including to Africa, Central America, Haiti, and Iraq.
+Bill and Maria are people of strong faith.
+They are active in Grace Chapel Church and in numerous faith-based ministries, which have taken them all over the world to serve people in need, including to Africa, Central America, and the Middle East.